 I used this recipe but had to tweak it just a bit to accommodate for some ingredients I couldn’t find at my local store.
 Last fall I found this Speculaas (think gingerbread) spice mix from our local Jumbo.
 I’m not a fan of “cheating” when cooking but this made it easier to navigate the shelves of spices I can’t read (Dutch is hard).

-First I made the pumpkin puree, which is created by boiling the pumpkin chunks and then blending until they become a creamy consistency.
-I added about three table spoons of the Speculaas spice and followed the rest of the instructions listed.
+First make the pumpkin puree, by boiling the pumpkin chunks.
+When the pieces are soft and well cooked, blend them until they reach a creamy consistency.
+I added about three tablespoons of the Speculaas spice and followed the rest of the instructions listed.
 What resulted was a yummy and creamy mixture that could easily be spooned into any cup of tea.

 The next step was to steep some chai tea (one of my favorite flavors) and mix a few spoons of the pumpkin base to warm milk.
 Just the smell of this phase made me swoon.
 I’m still looking for the perfect brand of tea here but the Dutch typically made very light tea.
 I’ve often had to double or even triple my bags for one cup strong enough for my taste buds.